nextcloud/documentation/user_manual/files/large_file_upload.rst

 * Contact your administrator to request an increase in these variables

-* Refer to the section in the `Admin Documentation
+* Refer to the section in the `Administrator Documentation
   <https://docs.nextcloud.com/server/latest/admin_manual/configuration_files/big_file_upload_configuration.html>`_ that describes how to manage file
   upload size limits.